vrnvu/rust-bittorrent/README.md

 - **bt**: The BitTorrent client that handles torrent parsing, peer communication, and file exchange.
 - **tracker**: The HTTP server that acts as a tracker for peers to announce themselves.
+- **models**: Shared data models used by both the client and tracker.

 ## Features